 If you’d like some additional reading about hybrid dogs and the ongoing assumptions and controversy that surround them, you should also check out this article by Carol Beuchat.

-Let’s take some time to explore the parent breeds of the whoodle so that we can better understand the range of personality, health and appearance found in a wheaten terrier poodle mix.
+Let’s take some time to explore the parent breeds of the Whoodle so that we can better understand the history of the Wheaten Terrier Poodle mix.

 The Soft-Coated Wheaten Terrier